Obsessive-Compulsive Personality Disorder (OCPD)

 According to the American Psychiatric Association, OCPD involves “a pervasive pattern of preoccupation with orderliness, perfectionism, and mental and interpersonal control, at the expense of flexibility, openness, and efficiency, beginning by early adulthood and present in a variety of contexts.”

 If you have four or more of the following symptoms, you meet the criteria for a diagnosis of OCPD.
-If you have one to four of these symptoms you would be described as simply having traits of OCPD.
+If you have one to four of these symptoms you would be described as simply having some traits of OCPD.

 DSM-5 Criteria for Obsessive-Compulsive Personality Disorder